November 27th, 2019 | The Proof of Mind.

 Unlike machines running on silicon chips, the human brain has intra-variability and does not generate fully predictable dynamics.
 Given two choices of similar valence, it could make two different choices on different days.
 The choice can depend on a number of small and seemingly unrelated factors such as the transient balance of hormones, the coffee supply, air pressure, external temperature, etc.

-Therefore, instead of injecting random numbers into the introduce fairness in the mining protocol, one could make use of the randomness of the human mind.
+Therefore, instead of injecting random numbers to introduce fairness in the mining protocol, one could make use of the randomness of the human mind.
 Namely, instead of creating computation-heavy, probabilistic riddles meant for deterministic processors, create deterministic (and thus, energy-cheap) tasks meant for probabilistic human minds.

 The tasks would need to be hard to solve with the use of AI but easy to solve using human visual perception, fluent intelligence, and/or emotional intelligence, for instance: